SimVascular/svFSIplus/README.md

 Modules were introduced in Fortran to modualize a large code by splitting it into separate files containing procedures and data specific to a certain application.
 A module is like a C++ class because it can encapsulate both data and procedures.
 The svFSI Fortran code uses modules primarily to store and access global variables.

 C++ classes are used to implement Fortran modules.
 Fortran variable names are retained to prevent (or maintain) confusion.
-The C++ module name uses the sane Fortan name in camel case.
+The C++ module name uses the same Fortan name in camel case.
 For example, several of the Fortan module names and the files that implements them are given below with the coressponding C++ class name and implementation files.

 ```
    ================================================================================================